 Avira drives IoT security for the smart home with TP-Link’s new HomeCare™ Pro for routers

-Avira is pleased to be driving TP-Link’s new HomeCare™ Pro, the security platform included in two new routers launched at CES.
+Avira is pleased to be driving TP-Link’s new HomeCare™ Pro, the security platform launched at CES.
 This new combination of TP-Link’s router experience with Avira’s security expertise lets consumers easily ensure the privacy and security of their smart homes.

 Smart homes aren’t so smart on user privacy and security

 You don’t have to have a Ring security camera to know — smart homes are a privacy and security nightmare.
 They are full of invasive devices sucking out user details and vulnerable devices that could be hijacked to launch Mirai-inspired DDoS attacks.
 It doesn’t help that devices being rushed to market with preset passwords and vulnerabilities that users can’t fix.
 These are not small devices either with the FBI warning about the hacking and privacy risks from smart TVs.

 Routers have a surprisingly critical role for home security.
 Not only are hackers passing through the router when they exploit vulnerable IoT devices, the router itself is a major target.
 The Avira research team has found that routers make up more than 70% of the infected devices in IoT attacks – far exceeding the share of any other device.

 Vulnerable devices (and routers) make it easy for the bad guys

 The IoT rush to market has also made it easier for hackers, thanks to the vast numbers of unprotected and exposed smart devices.
 It also does not help that many devices come with hard-coded or difficult-to-change credentials and passwords.